-When an order is created, the dents that are not used in paths are divided among Rest or Free zones as explained here:
+When a carpet order is created, the dents that are not used in paths are divided among Rest zones or Free zones as explained here: Calculation of rest- and free zones.

-The division of this rest and free zones is done by the parameters that you can select in the first screen of the production order.
 Remaining number of dents = number of machine dents - number of dents of the paths.

-These dents are first assigned to the free zones Left of the first path (14 in the example below), Right of the last path (7 in the example below) and the In between all the paths (1 in the example below).
+These dents are first assigned to the free zones Left of the first path (14 in the example below), Right of the last path (7 in the example below) and In between all the paths (1 in the example below).

 To divide the remaining dents automatically over the free zones instead of creating a rest zone with rest pattern, set the value of Minimum width in the custom settings of a production order.